 Of even greater concern is the high concentration of arsenic found in local wells.
 Residents of Pioneertown and Bombay Beach are concerned about carcinogens in their drinking water.
 Pioneertown, a community of 150 people west of Joshua Tree National Park, has arsenic levels as high as 82.1 parts per billion in its wells (current Environmental Protection Agency standards permit a maximum of 50 parts per billion and the Bush administration is committed to lowering the standard to 10 parts per billion by 2006).

 The only practical, long range solution is to dig a sea level canal from the Laguna de Salada in Baja California to the Salton Sea.
 This would keep the sea from getting any saltier and would also provide inland Southern California with a convenient port for international shipping.
 Sportfishing and other recreational activities would soon return.
-Marinas could be built along the entire length of the canal, increasing the value of desert real estate in both the United States and Mexico.
+Marinas and luxury retirement communities would be developed along the entire length of the canal, increasing the value of desert real estate in both the United States and Mexico.
 Since the Salton Sea is presently 220 feet below sea level, a connection with the Pacific Ocean would result in a vast inflow of seawater, expanding the Salton Sea's boundaries to approximately those of ancient Lake Cahuilla, the freshwater lake that filled the Salton basin as recently as 500 years ago.

 Metcalf & Eddy, a Massachusetts based firm with almost a century of experience in large scale water resources management, has proposed building two canals, the largest of which would be navigable for ocean going vessels.
 The cost for digging the U.S. section is estimated at $300 million, with the final pricetag for the completed canals approaching $3 billion.
 While this is indeed a considerable chunk of money, it is nonetheless a good bargain, considering the increased revenue in land and commerce taxes which local governments stand to gain.